mabirhire1/website-for-AI-startup/README.md

 ## Contact

-For questions about this workflow, please contact our DevOps team at devops@neuralvision-ai.com.
+For questions about this workflow, please contact our DevOps team at devops@omax.ai.com.

 ---

-© 2025 NeuralVision AI.
+© 2025 OMAX.AI.
 All rights reserved.